rana-chhavi/DineReview/README.md

 ## Getting Started

-To get started with the Book Social Network project, follow the setup instructions in the respective directories:
+To get started with the DineReview project, follow the setup instructions in the respective directories:

 - [Backend Setup Instructions](/)
 - [Frontend Setup Instructions](/)